-On June 24, 2014, the Shareholders approved a Deferred Share Unit Plan (the "DSU Plan") for the benefit of the Company's non-executive directors.
-On June 22, 2015, the Shareholders approved an amendment to the DSU Plan to allow participation by employees.
+On June 15, 2017, the Shareholders re-approved a Deferred Share Unit Plan (the "DSU Plan") for the benefit of the Company's non-executive directors.
 The DSU Plan provides for the issuance of common shares from treasury, in the form of Deferred Share Units ("DSUs").
-Directors may also elect to receive all or a portion of their annual retainer and meeting fees in the form of DSUs, and employees may elect to receive all or a portion of their annual incentive in the form of DSUs.
+Directors may also elect to receive all or a portion of their annual retainer and meeting fees in the form of DSUs.
 DSUs may be settled in cash or in common shares issued from treasury, as determined by the Board at the time of the grant.
-The maximum number of common shares that may be issuable under the DSU Plan is set at 0.75% of the number of issued and outstanding common shares on a non-diluted basis, provided that (i) the number of common shares issued or issuable under all share compensation arrangements (including under the Plan and the Share Unit Plan - see Notes 9(b) and 9(c), respectively) shall not exceed 8% of the issued and outstanding common shares on a non-diluted basis.
+The maximum number of common shares that may be issuable under the DSU Plan is set at 1.0% of the number of issued and outstanding common shares on a non-diluted basis.

-During the six months ended June 30, 2016, 63,287 DSUs (June 30, 2015: 67,365) were granted under the Company's DSU plan.
-In addition, 5,405 DSUs (June 30, 2015: 15,280) were granted to directors who elected to receive their retainer and meeting fees for the period in the form of DSUs.
-The resulting cumulative DSU share-based payment expense of \$899 (June 30, 2015: \$573) was recognized in the period ended June 30, 2016.
+During the six months ended June 30, 2017, 66,325 DSUs were granted under the plan (June 30, 2016: 63,287).
+In addition, 5,940 DSUs (June 30, 2016: 5,405) were granted to directors who elected to receive their retainer and meeting fees for the period in the form of DSUs rather than cash.
+A DSU share-based payment expense of \$880 (June 30, 2016: \$899) was recognized in the six months ended June 30, 2017.
 Under the DSU plan, no common shares are to be issued, or cash payments made to, or in respect of a participant in the DSU Plan prior to such eligible participant's termination date.

-As at June 30, 2016, there are 369,233 DSUs issued and outstanding under the DSU Plan, all of which have vested except for 4,990 DSUs.
+As at June 30, 2017, there are 445,570 DSUs issued and outstanding under the DSU Plan, all of which have vested.

-As at June 30, 2016, there are 2,417,584 common shares issuable under the combined share compensation arrangements referred to above (the Plan, the Share Unit Plan and the DSU Plan) representing 4.01% of the issued and outstanding common shares on a non-diluted basis, and there are 3,999,121 share based awards available for grant under these combined share compensation arrangements.
+As at June 30, 2017, there are 2,210,065 common shares issuable under the combined share compensation arrangements referred to above (the Plan, the Share Unit Plan and the DSU Plan) representing 2.74% of the issued and outstanding common shares on a non-diluted basis, and there are 4,846,191 share based awards available for grant under these combined share compensation arrangements.